5G is still a relatively new technology but we're already seeing more affordable smartphones that support these new

-Of course, a Snapdragon 865 processor and 8GB/12GB of RAM means performance is truly excellent, while some thoughtful touches in Shark Space should make it a hit with gamers.
+Of course, a Snapdragon 865 processor and 8GB or 12GB RAM ensure performance is truly excellent, while some thoughtful touches in Shark Space should make it a hit with gamers.
 Other highlights include some significant camera improvements and staggeringly fast charging speeds.

 Our main gripe is with its accessory ecosystem, with a bulky fan and expensive gaming pad adding little to the experience.
 The magnetic charging cable is a great idea, though.

 It certainly isn’t what most people have in mind when considering a new smartphone, but Xiaomi has plenty of phones that cater to mainstream tastes.
 With the Black Shark 3, it hopes gaming fanatics will buy into its vision for the future of mobile gaming.

 Read our full Black Shark 3 review